-In my teenage nutrition clinic I see children from 11 – 18 years of age with a variety of diet related conditions including eating disorders, food allergy and intolerances and gastro-intestinal problems.
+My teenage nutrition clinic is a relaxed place where I see teens from 13 – 18 years of age with a variety of problems with food choice including disordered eating, weight difficulties or gastrointestinal problems.

-Food has different significance for us all.
-During the teenage years, it may be a way of expressing emotions or control; it may be a source of discomfort or pain; it may cause tensions within families or it may be of no particular interest at all.
+Food means different things to us all.
+For teens years, it may be a way of expressing emotions or control; it may be a source of discomfort or pain; it may cause tensions within families or it may be of no particular interest at all.
 The physical aspects of nourishing ourselves are distinct from the emotional, although these two aspects are intimately connected, with emotional issues sometimes presenting as physical symptoms and vice versa.

-Learning how best to nourish ourselves with food is part of growing up and when things go wrong with how we are eating, it may be due to underlying emotional difficulties, which some teenagers are unable to engage with.
-I help individuals and families understand and manage their food-related problems, by taking a dietary assessment in the first instance.
+Learning how best to nourish ourselves with food is part of growing up and when things go wrong with how we are eating, it may be due to underlying emotional difficulties, which some teens find difficult to understand.
+I can help individuals and families manage food-related problems, and hopefully come to understand if there are underlying emotional issues which might need addressing.
+I do this by taking a dietary assessment in the first instance.
 A specific dietary assessment may be undertaken if there is concern about an eating disorder.

-Mindfulness is a learned technique which has been shown to increase self awareness and wellbeing.
-It is an approach which encourages approaching things moment by moment, and experiencing things as they happen in a compassionate and non-judgemental way.
-This may be applied to how we view ourselves and others, our physical and emotional world.
-Becoming aware in this way helps can help us navigate through difficulties and accept things more fully the way things are.
-I may suggest these types of techniques as part of my holistic approach.
+Mindfulness and Wellbeing As far as possible, I approach situations with mindfulness – a technique which increases self awareness and wellbeing.
+It is an approach which encourages experiencing things as they happen and in non-judgemental way.
+If we learn to apply this to how we view ourselves and others, it positively influences our physical and emotional world.
+This simple technique can help us navigate through a variety of every day difficulties and accept things more fully the way they are.